 The fungus Candida albicans and other Candida species generally live on our bodies without causing a problem.
 The ideal conditions thought to be risk factors for thrush overgrowth on nipples or in a baby’s mouth include:

-• If a mother has cracked, damaged or sore nipples.
-Damaged skin, generally from a poor latch, is thought to be an underlying cause of thrush and must be solved, alongside any medical treatments, to eradicate thrush.19
+- If a mother has cracked, damaged or sore nipples.
+Damaged skin, generally from a poor latch, is thought to be an underlying cause of thrush and must be solved, alongside any medical treatments, to eradicate thrush.20

-• If mother or baby have another illness, low resistance to infection or have received antibiotics or corticosteroids.20 Antibiotics can change the balance of friendly bacteria in our bodies that normally regulate fungal overgrowth—making vaginal thrush more likely for example.
-Diabetes can be a risk factor 21 as can taking oral contraceptives22.
+- If mother or baby have another illness, low resistance to infection or have received antibiotics or corticosteroids.21 Antibiotics can change the balance of friendly bacteria in our bodies that normally regulate fungal overgrowth—making vaginal thrush more likely for example.
+Diabetes can be a risk factor 22 as can taking oral contraceptives23.

-• If mother or a family member has an existing topical fungal infection such as vaginal thrush, athlete’s foot, nappy rash, jock itch, ringworm or even a fungal infection in a family pet.23
+- If mother or a family member has an existing topical fungal infection such as vaginal thrush, athlete’s foot, nappy rash, jock itch, ringworm or even a fungal infection in a family pet (Wilson-Clay and Hoover, 2022. p67).

 Diagnosing thrush

-It is important to rule out other reasons for painful nipples as there is a growing concern that thrush is over diagnosed.25 See Causes of Sore Nipples and Why Does Breastfeeding Hurt? on this website for more information and The Breastfeeding Network (a breastfeeding charity in the United Kingdom) has a web page to help with diagnosis; Differential Diagnosis of Nipple Pain.
+It is important to rule out other reasons for painful nipples as there has been concern that thrush is over diagnosed for many years.25 See Causes of Sore Nipples and Why Does Breastfeeding Hurt? on this website for more information.
 An IBCLC lactation consultant can help rule out attachment and positioning as a cause of thrush-like symptoms and your health professional will advise whether a bacterial or fungal infection (or both) is suspected.

 To swab or not to swab